-It is advisable to regularly save the document in this process, by clicking the related icon at the top right corner of the window.
+It is advisable to regularly save the document in this process, by clicking the related button save at the top right corner of the window.

-Fig. 5.52: Select Type and Engine for a new document.
+Fig. 5.56: Select Type and Engine for a new document.

-Fig. 5.53: Selecting a dataset for the document.
+Fig. 5.57: Selecting a dataset for the document.